HfMT-ZM4/drawsocket.github.io/api.md

 For this (currently only in the Tone.js interface) you can use the `obj` and `get` message to get an element from an object.

-For example, the Tone.js PolySynth needs a member of the Tone libarary to set as the `voice` type.
+For example, the Tone.js PolySynth needs a member of the Tone library to set as the `voice` type.
 To do this we can use an object argument with the `obj` and `get` keywords, here to to ge the Synth member of the Tone library.

 ```
 /* : {